kgarbos/kgarbos-portfolio/README.md

-This is my personal portfolio project which was made with [Create React App](https://github.com/facebook/create-react-app).
+This is my personal portfolio project which was made using React, Javascript, Css/Sass and the Framer Motion API.

 Link: https://kgarbos.com/